 - A 2019 SR including 27 articles discussed caregiver feeding practices and child weight outcomes(Spill, 2019a):

-- Of these 27 articles, 4 trials aimed to improve eating habits & decrease excessive weight gain by educating parents about infant feeding practices (presumably using responsive feeding); all 4 of these were successful in at least one weight outcome in the short term.
+- Of these 27 articles, 4 trials aimed to improve eating habits & decrease excessive weight gain by educating parents about infant feeding practices (presumably using responsive feeding); all 4 of these were successful in at least one weight-related outcome in the short term.

 - However, 5/6 longitudinal cohort studies that involved responsive feeding found no impact on child weight outcomes.
 There were mixed results for pressuring to eat, restrictive feeding, feeding in the absence of hunger, feeding to soothe, and indulgent feeding practices.

-- Of these 27 articles, 4 trials aimed to improve eating habits & decrease excessive weight gain by educating parents about infant feeding practices (presumably using responsive feeding); all 4 of these were successful in at least one weight outcome in the short term.
+- Of these 27 articles, 4 trials aimed to improve eating habits & decrease excessive weight gain by educating parents about infant feeding practices (presumably using responsive feeding); all 4 of these were successful in at least one weight-related outcome in the short term.

 - A 2021 review of feeding practices in infancy and later childhood eating behaviors noted that randomized controlled trials indicate that infants of mothers who receive responsive feeding guidance have lower BMI z-scores as toddlers and less overweight & obesity at age 3 years.(Pang, 2021) These children also tend to breastfeed for longer periods of time while undergoing less pressuring to eat and less time spent using food as a reward.

-Note: The above evidence indicates it is possible to positively impact child feeding behavior, but it’s worth considering how difficult this may be in various situations.
+Tip: The above evidence indicates it is possible to positively impact child feeding behavior, but it’s worth considering how difficult this may be in various situations.
 A 2021 SR of interventions aiming to improve dietary intake in children aged 0-24 months included 17 articles from 12 trials.
 Many trials had poor patient retention and only 36 of 165 dietary outcomes were statistically significant, which indicates it is challenging to influence dietary behaviors at this age.(Butler, 2021)

 Some children have much more difficulty with picky eating and incorporating a variety of foods than others, due to differences in temperament, bitterness sensitivity, behavioral styles such as inhibitory control or the ability to resist automatic behavioral responses, and other factors.
 Differences between infants regarding appetite, enjoyment of food, and food responsiveness can be seen before the onset of complementary feeding and persist throughout infancy until the children become toddlers.(Russell CG, 2021) This has implications for overall health as if children are picky and not consuming adequate vitamins, minerals, protein, healthy fats, and other desired nutrients then it stands to reason this may lead to worse health outcomes long-term.
-For this reason, micronutrient supplementation should be considered.
+For this reason, for significantly picky eating micronutrient supplementation should be considered.